top of page

 Practical Information

-Registration fee: Registration will start in March.
-There will be a small participation fee, with reduced rates for ENIL members and Personal Assistants.
+Registration fee: Registration opened on 16 April.
+There is a small participation fee, with reduced rates for ENIL members and Personal Assistants.
+Please click here to register before 30 July.

 Fundraising: We advise everyone to contact their Members of the European Parliament and ask for sponsorship to join the Freedom Drive.
 Each MEP has a generous budget to bring people from their own country to Brussels each year.
 You can download the template to get in touch with your MEP here.

 Contact person: The mailbox for the Freedom Drive is freedom.drive@enil.eu.
-This will be checked by different members of the ENIL team involved in the Freedom Drive organisation.
+This will be checked by Melike Ergun Yilmaz or other members of the ENIL team involved in the Freedom Drive organisation.
 We will aim to reply to all queries promptly.

 Travel and accommodation: All participants are responsible for covering their travel and accommodation costs.
-ENIL will only be in a position to cover the costs of speakers and members of the Board (ENIL and ENIL Youth).
-Unfortunately, we cannot consider other requests for funding due to our limited budget (with the exception of Stipends, explained below).
+ENIL will only be in a position to cover the costs of speakers (if agreed in advance) and members of the Board (ENIL and ENIL Youth).
+Unfortunately, we cannot consider other requests for funding due to our limited budget (with the exception of stipends, explained below).

-Stipends: We will award two Martin Naughton stipends to young disabled activists from Europe and two Solidarity stipends, supported by the Robert Bosch Foundation, to disabled activists from the Global South.
-The criteria and application procedure will be published by the end of February.
-Please check this website regularly for more details.
+Stipends: We will award two Martin Naughton stipends to young disabled activists from Europe .
+The criteria and application procedure were published in March and the application process closed on 15 April.
+The applicants will be notified of the results by the end of April.

 Accessible hotels: Please book early, as there are many events taking place in Brussels in September.
 For a list of accessible hotels, please check the website of Handy Brussels.